-On the afternoon of November 15, 1989, the 15-year-old victim went out after school to take pictures for a photography class.
+On the afternoon of November 15, 1989, the 15-year-old victim went out after school in Peekskill, New York, to take pictures for a photography class.
 She never returned home.
 Her naked body was found by police dogs the morning of November 17, 1989.
 Her clothes and cassette player were recovered from the vicinity.
 She appeared to have been raped, beaten, and strangled.

 Police spoke with Deskovic eight times in December 1989 and January 1990.
 Deskovic had begun his own “investigation” of the case, giving officers notes about possible suspects.
 Police asked Deskovic to submit to a polygraph examination and he agreed in late January 1990.
 He believed that, if cleared, he could continue to help police with their investigation.

 Deskovic was taken to a private polygraph business run by an officer with the local Sheriff’s Department, who, according to trial testimony, had been hired to “get the confession.”
 Deskovic was held in a small room there with no lawyer or parent present.
 He was provided with coffee throughout the day but no food.
 In between polygraph sessions, detectives interrogated Deskovic.